Starneelam/Problemstolearn/README.md

 sum of odd numners in a number  <br>
 2 patterns square and triangle  <br>
 2 more pattern problems
+right a proper notes of all these things

 to be completed